lpawelcz/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --write_block_usage <file>

-    Writes out the block usage summary in machine readable format (JSON or XML, format is selected based on the extension of <file>) to file under path <file>.
+    Writes out to the file under path <file> block usage summary in machine readable (JSON or XML) or human readable (TXT) format.
+Format is selected based on the extension of <file>.

 .. _placer_options: